 - A serious issues associated with the waterfall life cycle was the lack of early risk resolution.
-The risk profile of a waterfall model is, - It includes four distinct periods of risk exposure, where risk is defined as "the probability of missing a cost, schedule, feature, or quality goal".
+The risk profile of a waterfall model is, iii) Requirements-Driven Functional Decomposition

+- It includes four distinct periods of risk exposure, where risk is defined as "the probability of missing a cost, schedule, feature, or quality goal".